wordplate/wordplate.github.io/docs/taxonomies.md

 ## Installation

-Require the [mail package](https://github.com/wordplate/mail#readme), with [Composer](https://getcomposer.org), in the root directory of your project.
+Require the [extended-taxos package](https://github.com/johnbillion/extended-taxos#readme), with [Composer](https://getcomposer.org), in the root directory of your project.

 ```sh
 $ composer require johnbillion/extended-taxos